axelvaldez/radical-companies/_posts/2024/2024-07-19-channeling-leo-tolstoy.markdown

 </div>

 <h1></h1>
  <p>Leo Tolstoy was a Russion writer and as such I avoided him for along time.
 But he was not the tpical Russian writer.
-Reading his The Slavery of Our Times made me feel like I had been channeling him.</p>
+Reading his <em>The Slavery of Our Times</em> made me feel like I had been channeling him asI was wrting about the Radical model.</p>